-Complete Question 10 to indicate whether you would like an Employment Authorization Document (EAD).
+Complete Item Number 10. to indicate whether you would like an Employment Authorization Document (EAD).
 If your application is approved, you will be authorized to work.
-USCIS will send you an EAD as evidence of your authorization to work if you indicate "Yes" for Question 10 As the principal applicant you do not need to file a Form I-765, Application for Employment Authorization Document.
+USCIS will send you an EAD as evidence of your authorization to work if you indicate "Yes" for Item Number 10.
+As the principal applicant you do not need to file a Form I-765, Application for Employment Authorization Document.

-Complete Question 11 to indicate whether you are applying for one or more eligible family members at this time.
+Complete Item Number 11. to indicate whether you are applying for one or more eligible family members at this time.
 See the section below entitled "Completing Form I-914 Supplement A, Application for a Family Member T-1 Recipient," for information on completing an application on behalf of your eligible family member.

-Part D. Processing Information
+Part 4.
+Processing Information

 You must answer each question.
-If you answer "Yes" to any of the questions, explain on a separate sheet of paper.
+If you answer "Yes" to any of the questions, explain in the space provided in Part 9.
+Additional Information.
 Explain if any of the acts or circumstances relate to your having been a victim of a severe form of trafficking in persons.

-Part E. Information about Your Family Members
+Part 5.
+Information about Your Family Members